-174. A number of locally significant routes, such as the Johnsonville Line and the Wainuiomata Road, are not separately identified in the following corridor plans.
-In these cases no significant change is proposed, ie it is assumed that current levels of service will be maintained through appropriate minor works and maintenance, eg refurbishment or replacement of the Johnsonville rail units.
+A number of locally significant routes, such as the Johnsonville Line and the Wainuiomata Road, are not separately identified in the following corridor plans.
+In these cases, no significant change is proposed as it is assumed that current levels of service will be maintained through appropriate minor works and maintenance, such as refurbishment or replacement of the Johnsonville rail units.